Errata and suggestions: You

 The Motion Mountain Physikverein is a charitable, non-profit organisation that is tax-exempt according to German law; the use of its funds is controlled by the German tax authorities.
-It aims at distributing the free physics textbook and conducting research in fundamental physics.
+Its aims are: distributing the free physics textbook and conducting research in fundamental physics.
 Your donation, however small, is welcome – and tax-deducible!
 To donate, click here:

-Your donation will be used to improve the book and its distribution.
-No profit is made; the expenses for the book series so far were higher
+Your donation will be used to improve the book and its distribution;

+profit is made; the expenses for the book series so far were higher

 Thank you in advance, also in the name of all future readers: reading is and remains the best antidote to ignorance.